00vareladavid/00vareladavid.github.io/md/pkg_tutorial.md

 DataStructures = "864edb3b-99cc-5e75-8d2d-829cb0a9cfe8"
 ```

-The `deps` table maps the name of a dependency to a unique identifier
+The `deps` table maps the name of a dependency to a unique identifier.
-A project file is simply [TOML formatted](https://github.com/toml-lang/toml/blob/master/README.md) file
+A project file is simply [TOML formatted](https://github.com/toml-lang/toml/blob/master/README.md) file.

 A **project** is the basic unit of organization: it keeps track of the packages that you depend on.